ivanahuckova/room_comfort_monitoring_grafana/README.md

 ## Grafana Dashboard

 An example Grafana dashboard is available import in the [examples](examples/temperature_and_humidity.json) directory.
-Go to your Grafana home page > Dashboards > New > Import and upload or paste the JSON file.Select the Prometheus data source, e.g. `grafanacloud-NAME-prom`.
+Go to your Grafana home page > Dashboards > New > Import and upload or paste the JSON file.
+Select the Prometheus data source, e.g. `grafanacloud-NAME-prom`.

 <img src="imgs/dashboard.png" width="700" title="Grafana temperature and humidity dashboard">